ERC Consolidator Project LADIST

 - Fan Wei (Stanford), May 2019

-The project also partly contributed to funding the workshop on Algorithms, Logic and Structure and the workshop on Structural Sparsity, Logic and Algorithms organized in December 2016 and in June 2018 on the campus of the University of Warwick.
+The project also partly contributed to funding the workshop on Algorithms, Logic and Structure and the workshop on Structural Sparsity, Logic and Algorithms organized in December 2016 and in June 2018 on the campus of the University of Warwick, and DIMEA Days 2019 organized by the Faculty of Informatics of Masaryk University in Brno in June 2019.

 |This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 648509).|